 When you call, their employees should answer with the full name of the company.
 Also, check for any alternative names the company uses and look up their state and federal license numbers.
 Search online for any complaints or red flags associated with the company.

-Ask any mover you speak to for references.
-Tell them you want a list of three customers from your area who have moved in the past three months.
-Call those customers and ask direct questions about their experiences.
+If you can't get recommendations from friends or family, consider obtaining a list of reliable movers from respected associations like the American Moving and Storage Association or state movers associations.
+When you contact movers, ask for references.
+Specifically, request a list of three customers from your area who have moved within the past three months.
+Contact these customers and ask them direct questions about their experiences.